You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

 -

-- The Password Health score column remains blank until a member saves at least five logins in their Business Space
+- The Password Health score column remains blank until a member saves at least five logins in their vault or, if they have the Spaces feature, in the Business Space.

-- The number in the Passwords column refers only to those passwords located in a member's Business Space
+- If your plan has the Spaces feature, the number in the Passwords column refers only to those passwords located in a member's Business Space.

 -